aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### THE KITTY PROBLEM

 No matter how strongly your services are "decoupled".
 New significant features might touch each of your "independent" services.

+#### OBJECTS TO THE RESQUE

+In a component-based architecture, with a guidance of SOLID, we would have created a set of classes that could be polymoprhically extended to handle new features.

+The boundaries would be in place, the dependencies would follow the Dependency Rule.